rubenill79/pygame-orbital-sim/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request.
+Please fork the repository and submit a pull request or contact me via email.

 ## License